 Dyslexia is a brain-based learning disability that specifically impairs a person’s ability to read.
 For individuals with dyslexia, specific portions of the brain typically associated with important reading processes may not function in the same ways that they do in individuals without dyslexia.
 Individuals with dyslexia often have difficulty with phonological processing, spelling, or rapid visual-verbal responding.
 Importantly, dyslexia is related to reading difficulties, not difficulties that arise from intellectual functioning.

-You are your child’s first teacher.
-You can encourage successful literacy experiences in and out of school.
-Your engagement is especially important if your child has reading disabilities.
-You play important roles in your child’s literacy development through four key actions: Know, Advocate, Collaborate, and Support.
+Families and educators can work together to ensure children have successful literacy experiences in and out of school.
+This is especially important if children have reading difficulties.
+Families and educators play important roles in a comprehensive approach to literacy development through four key actions: Learn, Advocate, Partner, and Support.

 Learning to read consists of developing skills in two areas: accurate, fluent reading and comprehending the meaning of texts.
 Learning these skills does not come naturally.
 Both accurate word reading and text comprehension require careful, systematic instruction.